This post may contain affiliate links. Read our disclosure policy

 The Best Type of Rice for Healthy Vegetable Pulao

 The best rice to use for a healthy vegetable pulao is Basmati rice.
-Because Basmati rice is a long grain rice, the grains will separate and the flavours of vegetables with the aromatic spices will spread throughout the vegetables.
+Because Basmati rice is a long grain rice, the grains will separate and the flavors of the vegetables with the aromatic spices will spread throughout the dish.
 If you don’t have Basmati rice, then substitute with any long grain rice.
 Medium and short grain rice varieties have more starch and they become sticky, so those will not work for making a great pulao!

 This vegetable pulao is not very spicy.
 What adds heat to the pulao is the green chilies.
 If you don’t want a spicy pulao, you can definitely omit it!